calmjs/calmjs/README.rst

     The other part of this infrastructure is that these declarations follow the Python package dependency graph.
-Developers and users can make use of the ``calmjs`` console command entry point, or through ``setuptools``, to generate a manifest file to faciliate the installation of Node.js packages required by the Python packages within the completed application stack, tailored for all the packages at hand.
+Developers and users can make use of the ``calmjs`` console command entry point, or through ``setuptools``, to generate a manifest file to facilitate the installation of Node.js packages required by the Python packages within the completed application stack, tailored for all the packages at hand.